-- All requests must be in writing. - The Privacy Officer will administer all requests. - The person seeking to view the record must provide proof of identity and/or legal guardianship. - The CDC will respond in writing to the request within 30 calendar days. - The persons(s) viewing the record must do so at the CDC by appointment, in the presence of the Privacy Officer.
+- · All requests must be in writing. - The Privacy Officer will administer all requests. - The person seeking to view their record must provide proof of identity. - The person seeking to view records must provide proof of legal guardianship. - The CDC will respond in writing to the request within 30 calendar days. - The persons(s) viewing the record must do so at the CDC by appointment, in the presence of the Privacy Officer. - Applicable to fees